Woodmont Doors section index

 Oak Stain Colors

-The glaze colors shown next can be applied to almost every Maple and Cherry finish.
+The glaze colors shown next can be applied to almost every Maple finish.
 Oak finishes are not allowed to have glazes.
 Woodmont's preference.
 They are particular about their stains.

 We are showing all 3 glazes together so they are easier to compare.
 And our photo of all three together came out far better than the individual photos.
 All three in this photo are shown on the Antique Maple paint color.
 So when you think about the White on Maple color, the white is whiter than what you see in this photo.
 Antique white is a toned down white, a very pale bone.